jacquelineb/todo-list-CTD/README.md

 4. View the application by visiting [http://localhost:3001](http:localhost:3001) in your browser

+## Available Scripts

+`npm run dev` - start the dev server in the current directory

+`npm run build` - build the application for production

+`npm run lint` - lint the application code using ESLint

+`npm run preview` - locally preview the production build

+## Design Decisions

+I tried to go with a minimal stying approach to limit distractions since this is a todo list application.

 ## What I learned

 This project was built throughout Code The Dream's 11-week React course.
 Each week I learned new concepts and applied them to this Todo List application.
 The most important concept I learned was state management using hooks such as `useState` and `useEffect`.
 One of the more challenging things I learned was how to use `useReducer`.
 I had come across reducers previously in my React learning journey, but the idea of dispatching actions instead of setting state had always confused me.
 After reading Code the Dream's lesson on `useReducer` and completing the curriculum exercise on this topic, I was able to grasp the concept and successfully refactor my many `useState` calls into a single `useReducer` call, making my code more organized and readable.